 Ear pain is more commonly experienced by children than adults.
 In babies, it can be difficult to determine whether an ear infection is present or if the symptoms are a result of teething.
 Teething does not cause runny nose, fever or congestion, however.
 If these or other cold symptoms are accompanied by ear pain, an ear infection may be suspected and should be treated appropriately by a doctor.

 If the child does not respond to pain medications such as ibuprofen, antibiotic therapy may be used as treatment (providing a bacterial infection is suspected).

 Ear pain can be more than uncomfortable—it can be a sign of something dangerous and should never go overlooked.
-Visit any of our urgent care locations today in New Hampshire and Maine to get treated by our expert team of medical professionals.
-There’s never a need for an appointment, so just walk in!
+Visit any of our urgent care locations today to get treated by our expert team of medical professionals.
+We’re open 8am-8pm, 7 days/week with locations in New Hampshire, Maine and Massachusetts.